 Decriminalization needs to happen first and foremost.
 That takes the pressure off of the patients and caregivers, and puts [it] onto the cartel and drug dealers while forcing the government to integrate make changes from the ground, up.
 If we take away the criminalization on the federal, state, and local level, we can figure out how to implement education, business, laws and policies as well as healthcare changes and social justice reform without diving in, which would be setting ourselves up for failure.
 Jumping right into legalization and not decriminalizing first would only cause a blame game on a system that was set up for failure in the first place.
 Decriminalization before legalization may be a longer process, but let’s do it right for the next generations.

-To learn more about Sarah Stenuf’s advocacy and resources for veterans, follow HappyHealing420 LLC on Facebook, Twitter, and Instagram.
+—To learn more about Sarah Stenuf’s advocacy and resources for veterans, follow HappyHealing420 LLC on Facebook, Twitter, and Instagram.
 For more about the Cannabis Cultural Association, visit cannacultural.org or follow them on Facebook, Twitter, and Instagram.
+See past articles and videos with Sgt.
+Stephanie J. Shannon on veteran wellness and PTSD, here and here.